 Pros: Provides dark, natural, rustic and earthy colors.
 Often more resilient compared to other stone options.
 “High quality slate flooring has many good characteristics.
 It is naturally slip and stain resistant.”

 Cons: Tiles may be uneven from quality of tile layering.

 Travertine Tile Flooring Pros & Cons

 Travertine is often compared with marble or limestone, as it is created similarly.
 It is composed of calcite, a sedimentary rock.
 In addition to modern use, Travertine is a stone that’s been used worldwide for centuries, one popular example is the Colosseum in Rome.
-Because Travertine is a porous stone, as formation causes natural holes it requires a protective sealant prior to grouting, and after installation as well.
+Because Travertine is a porous stone, as formation causes natural holes it requires a protective sealant prior to grouting, and after the installation as well.
 Travertine soaks up liquids, meaning it will stain if it is not treated, and spills are not quickly cleaned.
-Travertine is prone to stains from various acidic food, and due to being softer than other natural stones it will be susceptible to showing wear, tear and scratches.
+Travertine is prone to stains from various acidic food, and due to being softer than other natural stones, it will be susceptible to showing wear, tear, and scratches.